If you want to learn a little bit more about the rich history of Soljans Estate Winery, then you’ve come to right place!

 Today our winery stands as the proud gateway to Kumeu Wine Country.

 The Soljan Family are all very present here at Soljans Estate Winery.
-In 2001, Tyler, Tony’s Grandson, made his very own bottle of wine at just 5 years old, now in his 20’s, Tyler helps out in the Cellar Door, along with wherever else he is needed and shows an interest in Wine Science at University.
+In 2001, Tyler, Tony’s Grandson, made his very own bottle of wine at just 5 years old, now in his 20’s, Tyler work here at Soljan’s full time learning the ropes.
 That first bottle of wine, a Merlot, still holds its place in the Family Memory Cabinet.
 Sitting right next to it is Amber’s bottle.
 In 2006 Tony’s granddaughter, Amber, made her first bottle of wine, aged 7, earning her the title of the first Soljan girl to make wine.
-Amber is now at university, and also helps out in the cellar door and anywhere else she is needed.
+Amber is now at university, and works at the winery part time, running our social media accounts any working with Tyler to keep our website up to date.

 Following family tradition, we currently have three generations involved here at Soljans, Tony Soljan and his wife Colleen, their daughters Tonia and Lisa Soljan, along with Tonia’s children Tyler and Amber Soljan.
 In 2015, the whole family took the trip of a lifetime and visited Stari Grad, where everything started, walking along the old cobbled streets, visiting the old homestead and exploring the land in all of it’s beauty.